art for promotional graphics by Lisa Houck ©2023 // www.lisahouck.com //

 can I bring my dog with me?

-unfortunately, we cannot have dogs join us at the program sites. we know that dogs are a part of the family, and potentially join as support animals, but we have a livestock guardian dog on site for our 1st and 3rd gatherings so guest dogs are not possible. we thank you for your understanding!
+unfortunately, we cannot have dogs join us at the program sites. we know that dogs are a part of the family, and potentially join as support animals, but we have a livestock guardian dog on site, so guest dogs are not possible. we thank you for your understanding!

 what is the refund policy?